 Curiosity and imagination are conjoined twins.
 With one comes the other.
 Imagination continually asks “what if” then envisions the possible answers and lets the mind run with possibilities.
 Curiosity asks just about anything, and then explores the answers and presses to figure it out and see what else there is.
 It pokes and prods.
 Curiosity gives flesh to imagination.
 If information is dead on its own, these are the life force that animates it and moves it to action.

-This is an excerpt from my forthcoming book, The Curious Christian: How Discovering Wonder Enriches Every Part of Life that is due to be released in early 2017.
+This is an excerpt from my book, The Curious Christian: How Discovering Wonder Enriches Every Part of Life.

 If you would like to explore further and take a short (FREE) evaluation of your own curiosity visit CuriousChristianBook.com.